Effects of cannabis: Somatic effects

-Some of the short-term physical effects of cannabis use include increased heart rate, dry mouth, reddening of the eyes (congestion of the conjunctival blood vessels), a reduction in intra-ocular pressure, muscle relaxation and a sensation of cold or hot hands and feet.
+Some of the short-term physical effects of cannabis use include increased heart rate, dry mouth, reddening of the eyes (congestion of the conjunctival blood vessels), a reduction in intra-ocular pressure, muscle relaxation, and a sensation of cold or hot hands and feet.

 Electroencephalography (EEG) shows somewhat more persistent alpha waves of slightly lower frequency than usual.
-Cannabinoids produce a marked depression of motor activity via activation of neuronal cannabinoid receptors belonging to the Cannabinoid receptor type 1.
+Cannabinoids produce a marked depression of motor activity via activation of receptors of cannabinoid receptor type 1.

 Duration

-Peak levels of cannabis-associated intoxication occur approximately 20 minutes after smoking it and last for several hours.
-The total short-term duration of cannabis use when smoked depends on the potency, method of smoking – e.g. whether pure or in conjunction with tobacco – and how much is smoked.
+Peak levels of cannabis-associated intoxication occur about 20 minutes after smoking it and last several hours.
+The total short-term duration of cannabis use when smoked depends on the potency, method of smoking – e.g. whether pure or in conjunction with tobacco – and quantity.
 Peak levels of intoxication typically last an average of three to four hours.
-When taken orally (in the form of capsules, food, or drink), the psychoactive effects take longer to manifest and generally last longer, typically lasting for an average of four to six hours after consumption.
+When taken orally (in the form of capsules, food, or drink), the psychoactive effects take longer to manifest and generally last longer, typically an average of four to six hours after consumption.
 Oral ingestion use eliminates the need to inhale toxic combustion products created by smoking and therefore negates the risk of respiratory harm associated with cannabis smoking.